jkeefe/mapping-workshop-data/follow-along.md

     -> Next
     -> Finish

+### Pre-Cooked Version!

-    -> PRE-COOKED!
-I've already uploaded this for you at: http://bit.ly/ca-enviro -> I then made it public using the "Share" button
+I've already uploaded this for you at: [http://bit.ly/ca-enviro](http://bit.ly/ca-enviro).
+I then made it public using the "Share" button

 OK!
 Now we need the tract SHAPES.
     - Can get from census: https://www.census.gov/cgi-bin/geo/shapefiles2014/main